 Because trailer main beams are primarily in bending, the load direction paradigm puts the highest stress at the outermost faces.
 For a trailer, that’s the top and bottom faces of the main beam.
 That’s where we want the least interruption, yet it’s also where the trailer spring brackets mount.

 Here’s another illustration of the magnitude difference in forces from the top of a beam to the bottom.
 Lines of action are there, as well as the magnitude of the forces as length of the arrows.
 Red is tension force, and blue is compressive force.

 The graphic illustration shows continuity of a beam load along the beam.
 While it is a simplification, it illustrates the importance of the top and bottom faces.
 The top and bottom areas have the highest stress, so we don’t prefer to interrupt them.
 (While it’s not impending doom, it’s also not so good to weaken the highest stress areas.)

 The next illustration shows two cross sections of the beam highlighting weld affected areas with “cross” welds, or “side” welds.
 Yes, the side welds are longer (deeper into views shown), but they don’t cross as many “lines of action” (as shown in the image above) for the primary bending forces.

 To be clear, the above concepts are the theory.
 While they do apply, please, this is not a time for alarm.
 The degree of weakening is small, and many trailers have cross welds.
-While it’s not the best choice, it’s also not a catastrophe waiting to happen.
+While it’s not the best choice, it is usually not a catastrophe waiting to happen.
 That said, when beams do have trouble, it’s often right near the welds.

 Spring Hangers In The System

 With all the above, we must remember: It’s not just about the bracket, nor just about the beam .
 The system must work together, because the trailer isn’t worth much if the beam breaks, nor is it valuable if the bracket fails.
-The system must work together.
+The complete trailer system must work together.